liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/01-troubleshooting-application-development-issues-intro.markdown

 <div class="ldn-faq-question">
   <span class="ldn-faq-toggle-button" data-show="false" style="font-weight: normal;">How can I connect to a JNDI data source from my module?&nbsp;<span class="icon-caret-right" style="pointer-events:none;"></span></span>
   <div class="hide">
     <p>Connecting to an application server's JNDI data sources from Liferay's OSGi environment is almost the same as connecting to them from the Java EE environment.
-In an OSGi environment, the only difference is that you must <a href="/docs/7-2/appdev/-/knowledge_base/a/connecting-to-data-sources-using-jndi">use @product@'s class loader to load the application server's JNDI classes</a>. </p>
+In an OSGi environment, the only difference is that you must <a href="/docs/7-2/appdev/-/knowledge_base/a/connecting-to-data-sources-using-jndi">use @sharepoint@'s class loader to load the application server's JNDI classes</a>. </p>
   </div>
 </div>